Matu-sunuwawa/Django-Channels/README.md

 ]
 ```
 <p>
-  The next step is to point the root URLconf at the chat.urls module.
-In mysite/urls.py:
+  Put the following code in mysite/urls.py:
 </p>

 ```